-Many small businesses struggle with cash flow, and managing ongoing expenses plays a big role in this challenge.
-More than 40% of small business owners say their biggest challenge is paying operating expenses.
-Understanding how to classify operating expenses compared to cost of goods sold (COGS) and capital expenditures is foundational to managing your budget.
+Many merchants struggle with cash flow, and operating expenses have a big impact on this key metric.
+More than 50% of small business owners report challenges in paying operating expenses and managing cash flow.
+Understanding how to classify operating expenses (OpEx) compared to cost of goods sold (COGS) and capital expenditures (CapEx) is foundational to maintaining a healthy budget

 Learn the differences between these cost categories to get a better understanding of how much cash on hand you need and to better manage your cash flow.